Ederson signs new Man City contract

 Manchester City goalkeeper Ederson has signed a new contract with the club, extending his stay at Etihad Stadium until 2026.

-Ederson, who joined City in 2017, has won three Premier League titles at City and played 194 games for the club.
+Ederson, who joined in 2017, has won three Premier League titles at City and has played 194 games for the club.

 The Brazilian is the fifth senior player to agree new terms in 2021, following Kevin de Bruyne, Fernandinho, John Stones and Ruben Dias.

-He said: "This was an easy decision.
-There is nowhere else I'd want to be."
+"This was an easy decision - there is nowhere else I'd want to be," he said.

+"To be part of one of the best squads in world football and to compete for trophies year in year out is what every footballer wants, and that is the opportunity you're given at City."

+Since signing from Benfica four years ago, Ederson has won every possible domestic honour during his time at the Etihad, including one FA Cup and four EFL Cups to add to the three Premier League titles.

 - Our coverage of Manchester City is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment